 You don’t only have to stick with teaching.
 Either one-on-one private or online drumming lessons anymore.
 You can create a program that runs on autopilot through videos of recorded lessons.
 You can then develop into the writing arena and write your own drumming books and more.

 But why stop there, move into the blog writing arena and start a successful drumming blog.
+You may even choose to focus entirely on drumming career beginners tips, tricks, and advice.
 That’s if you have time between all those local band gigs you’ll be doing.

 So, where are you and your drumming now?
 What do you plan to do in the future? and more importantly, what will your future dream drumming career look like?
 Let us know in the comments.